Decrease Font Size Increase Font Size

 About The Patriot Files

-The Patriot Files is a Founding Member of the Library of Congress Veterans History Project and is a private and donation funded advertising free website.
+The Patriot Files is a Founding Member of the Library of Congress Veterans History Project.
 The Patriot Files has been online since June of 2001 and was built to preserve military history.

 View the Military Website Archive